kevin4Kin/kin-web-dev-docs/docs/documentation/ios-sdk.md

 ### Error handling

-Kin SDK for iOS wraps errors in an operation-specific error for each method of `KinAccount`.
+Kin SDK for iOS wraps errors in extensions of methods of `KinAccount`, e.g. `StellarError.missingAccount`.

 The underlying error is the actual cause of failure.

 ### Common errors